-We have the fifth worst figure for adults who report fewer than two healthy lifestyle behaviours (not smoking, eating fruit or vegetables daily, never or rarely drink, physically active for an hour every day).
+We have the fifth worst figure for adults who report fewer than two healthy lifestyle behaviours.

 Carmarthenshire has a high number of adults who are overweight or obese.

 The percentage of adults who drink more than recommended guidelines has increased and is one of the highest in Wales.